refaktor/rye-website/content/cookbook/rye-fyne/examples.md

 What's new: `button` `set-text` `layout-spacer` `resize`

-A button comes with a callback function that gets called when the button is clicked. `does` is a Rye function that creates function with no arguments.
+A button comes with a callback function that gets called when the button is clicked. `does` is a Rye function that creates a function with no arguments.

-Since we want a button in this case to be at the bottom of our window, when we resize it, we use a `layout-spacer` which takes that extra space that is available, in this case vertically.
+Since we want the button in this case to remain at the bottom of our window, when we resize it, we also add a `layout-spacer`, which takes that extra space that is available, in this case vertically.

 ![Button](../button.png)